Marcelo Huertas

-Marcelo "Marcelinho" Tieppo Huertas (born 25 May 1983) is a Brazilian professional basketball player for Iberostar Tenerife of the Spanish Liga ACB.
-He is also a member of the senior men's Brazilian national basketball team, and holds Italian citizenship.
-At 32 years old he was the second oldest rookie in the NBA after Pablo Prigioni and before Andre Ingram.
-After signing with the Lakers in 2015 he played 1 and a half seasons with the Lakers before returning to Spain in 2017.
+Marcelo "Marcelinho" Tieppo Huertas (born 25 May 1983) is a Brazilian professional basketball player and the team captain for CB Canarias of the Spanish Liga ACB.
+He has represented the Brazilian national basketball team in international competitions and also holds Italian citizenship.

+At 32 years old, Huertas was the second oldest rookie in NBA history after Pablo Prigioni and before Andre Ingram.
+After signing with the Los Angeles Lakers in 2015, he played one and a half seasons before returning to Spain in 2017.
+In 2025, Huertas won the Liga ACB MVP award at 42 years of age.

 Professional career

 Early years in Brazil and Texas

 Huertas began his career playing with the youth basketball teams of the multi-sports club E.C.
 Pinheiros in Brazil.
 After playing high school basketball at Coppell High School in Coppell, Texas, he made his senior men's team debut in the 2001–02 season, with the senior men's team of FMU São Paulo.
 He then moved to the senior men's basketball team of E.C.
 Pinheiros, for the 2002–03 season, where he played in the top Brazilian League.
 He then returned to FMU São Paulo for the 2003–04 season.